BryndellTorio/knowledge_Sharing/PS-automation.md

 + What is the latest powershell core version?
     - as of my installation PowerShell 7.3.0

-+ What is the default version install in windows?
++ What is the default version installed in windows?
     - The default powershell is 5.1.
 You can check your default powershell version by invoking the command\
     `(Get-Host).Version`